livseibert5/SlogoParser/doc/plan/DESIGN_PLAN.md

 ## Test Plan

+One way we are going to make testing easier for our project is through making the turtle's location coordinates accessible to the tests.
+That way, the test cases can record the turtle location before a function call, then record the turtle location after the function call, and ensure that the end location is what was expected from the function.
+This will be especially useful for testing front end external API commands.

+Another way we are going to make testing easier is through creating our own Exceptions class for the project.
+That way, we can define errors that our project is likely to encounter so that it's easy to debug these errors when they are thrown.
+We think this will be especially useful in testing the back end functionality.

 Front End External
 Possible Issue: Move command is being called, but the turtle is staying still.
 We can test this by calling the move function manually from a test file, then making sure that the turtle's end location is where we would expect it to be.
 This wouldn't throw an Exception, but it is a bug that would impact the functionality of the project.

-Possible Issue: Coordinate system is off and the turn turtle function is giving the turtle the wrong orientation.
+Possible Issue: Coordinate system is off, and the turn turtle function is giving the turtle the wrong orientation.
 We can test this by calling the turn function on the turtle with a known degree input.
 We can then check the resulting orientation of the turtle and make sure it is what we expect.